avatarrrrr/shop/README.md

 ## 📝 Licença

-Esse projeto está sob licença.
-Veja o arquivo [LICENÇA](LICENSE.md) para mais detalhes.
+Esse projeto está sob a licença MIt.
+Veja o arquivo [LICENÇA](LICENSE) para mais detalhes.